RitiKS-11/Content-Aggregator/readme.md

 # Content Aggregrator
-This project, content aggregrator collects content form diffrenet sources and puts in a single place.
+This project, content aggregrator collects content form diffrenet sources and aggregrate it into a single location for easy access.

 ## Run with Docker